StPaulStylee/videogame_api/README.md

 ## Created By: Jeffrey Miller

 ### What is videogame_api?
-The web application - which is actually titled BrokenClock! - is a CRUD application that uses a video game API developed by a website named Giant Bomb.
-With this API, users can search any video game title and receive up to a 30 results on the title they entered.
-From their, they can add that title to their favorites or add them to their wishlist.
-FYI, when making a query, the API can be a bit sluggish, but I promise you, your results will appear if you just hang in there a few seconds!
+The web application - titled BrokenClock! - is a CRUD application that uses a video game API developed by a website named Giant Bomb.
+With this API, users can search any video game title and receive up to a 100 results on the title they entered.
+From there, they can add that title to their favorites or add them to their wishlist.

 ### How was it built?
 The application uses SANE Stack - SQL(PostgreSQL), Express, Angular, and Node.
 Also, Various Angular dependencies were used including -